 - Article 11 paragraphs 1 and 2 of the Constitution says:

-- As far as ordinary legislation is concerned, mention should be made of Decree-Law nº 150/87 of 30 March, which regulated the use of the flag on national territory, with the exception only of specific military and maritime norms.
-The flag may be used on all national territory (article 2 nº 1), and it is determined that it must conform to the “official pattern” (as defined in article 11 of the Constitution) and kept in a good state of repair (article 2 nº 2), and must be raised on “Sundays, holidays and on days of official ceremonies or other solemn acts or sessions of a public nature” (article 3 º 1).
-Furthermore, the Government, the bodies of the governments of the autonomous regions, civil governors, executive bodies of the local authorities and the heads of private institutions may order the national flag to be flown (article 3 nº 2).
-Finally, on buildings that are the seat of organs of sovereignty the national flag may be flown daily by right (article 3 nº 3).
-The national flag shall be flown between 9 am and sunset and if flown at night shall whenever possible be spotlighted (article 6, nºs 1 and 2).
-During periods of national mourning the flag shall be flown at half-mast (article 7 nº 1).
-Finally, it must be said that when flown with other Portuguese or foreign flags, the national flag shall always occupy the place of honour (article 8).
+Furthermore, the Government, the bodies of the governments of the autonomous regions, civil governors, executive bodies of the local authorities and the heads of private institutions may order the National Flag to be flown (article 3, n.
+2).
+Finally, on buildings that are the seat of organs of sovereignty the National Flag may be flown daily by right (article 3, n.
+3).
+The National Flag shall be flown between 9 am and sunset and if flown at night shall whenever possible be spotlighted (article 6, n.
+1 and 2).
+During periods of national mourning the National Flag shall be flown at half-mast (article 7, n.
+1).
+Finally, it must be said that when flown with other Portuguese or foreign flags, the National Flag shall always occupy the place of honour (article 8).

 The colours red and green, as adopted by the Republican Government in 1910, refer to the movement of 31 January 1891.
 On 5 October they were used by Machado Santos at the Rotunda and later in all army barracks and at the top of St. George’s Castle (although the colours were disposed differently from today, red being on the hoist side and green being the larger portion).